Why allowing Ukraine to ship grain during Russia's war matters to the world

 “It’s not uncommon in situations like this for countries to use whatever levers they have to try and get sanctions regimes changed," said Simon Evenett, professor of international trade and economic development at the University of St. Gallen in Switzerland.

 U.N.
-Secretary-General Antonio Guterres sent a letter to Putin this week proposing to ease transactions through the agricultural bank, a spokesperson said.
+Secretary-General Antonio Guterres sent a letter to Putin proposing to ease transactions through the agricultural bank, a spokesperson said.

 Russian “claims that its agriculture sector is suffering are countered by the reality" that production and exports are up since before the war, Welsh said.